ajaygunalan/visualDepthMap/README.md

 Visualize the depth of ablation on surgical images using OCT in real-time.

 ## Steps
 1. Change the location of B-scan.
+  -  Got video image but no scanning info.
+  -
 2. Filter A-scan during B-scan

 ## Error